 The Weintraub Observatory houses two powerful Meade telescopes.
 At 7:00 p.m. each first Friday of the month a free Planetarium show precedes Observatory session.
 This once a month free star show is not dependent on the weather as is the Observatory.
 Observatory hours from 8:00 p.m. to 10:00 p.m.
 Peer through the telescope to view the planets, the four moons of Jupiter, the rings of Saturn and deep sky objects such as galaxies, nebulas and double stars.

 National Astronomy Day

-Join the Miami Science Museum for a day and night jam packed with everything Astro!
+Join the Patricia and Phillip Frost Museum of Science for a day and night jam packed with everything Astro!
 Its a lunar day for all ages.
 Enjoy star shows, guest speakers, receive free starfinders and 'Getting Started in Astronomy' materials.
 Once here, enter for a chance to win your very own Celestron Telescope.